Agni (missile): Agni-II

 Agni-II with a range of 2,000–2,500 km is 20 metres long, has a diameter of one metre, and weighs around 18 tonnes.
 Agni–II uses solid propellant in both of its two stages.
 They are claimed to be a part of the "credible deterrence" against China and Pakistan.
 India stated that its nuclear and missile development programmes are not Pakistan-centric, that the Pakistani threat is only a marginal factor in New Delhi's security calculus, and that Agni is at the heart of deterrence in the larger context of Sino-Indian equation.

 The 2000 km range nuclear weapon capable missile, already inducted into the country's arsenal, was successfully launched as a training exercise by the Strategic Forces Command on 9 August 2012.
 India on 7 April 2013 conducted the latest test of its nuclear-capable Agni-II strategic ballistic missile from a missile testing range in Odisha.
 The test was conducted from Abdul Kalam Island (formerly known as Wheeler Island) in Bhadrak district, by army personnel as part of a training exercise.
 India successfully conducted the first night trial of nuclear-capable intermediate-range ballistic missile Agni-II from the Abdul Kalam Island of the Odisha coast at 16 Nov 2019.
 The 20-metre-long, two-stage ballistic missile has a strike range of 2,000 km To 3000 km.
 It has a launch weight of 17 tonnes and can carry a payload of 1,000 kg.
+India is said to be able to build more than 18 Agni-II missiles every year.